 #3 Ways to Change WordPress Admin Username for Enhanced Security

-There are actually 2 easy ways to change your admin username and one expert way which need some technical knowledge.
+There are 2 easy ways to change your admin username and one expert way which needs some technical knowledge.

 - Automatically Change WordPress Username With a Plugin